Christian Social Party (Chile)

 The Christian Social Party (PSC; Partido Social Cristiano) is a Chilean political party founded in September 2022.
 It was formed by independent leaders and ex-militants of the defunct Christian Conservative Party (PCC).

 History

 The community arose after the dissolution of the PCC, a group that during the 2021 parliamentary elections achieved the election of Sara Concha as deputy for the Ñuble Region under the Christian Social Front pact.
-Among its founders were Luciano Silva, a former National Renewal (RN) conventioneer, and Antaris Varela, who presided over the PCC.
+Among its founders were Luciano Silva, a former National Renewal (RN) conventioneer, and Antaris Varela, who presided over the PCC. Ángel Roa served as party leader from September 2022 to May 2023.

 Like its predecessor, the PSC is linked to evangelical and conservative church groups.

 In November 2022, the community began its formation and constitution process before the Electoral Service (Servel).
 During that same month, the incorporation of Deputy Concha was confirmed, who until then was independent and a member of the RN bench in the Chamber of Deputies.

 Leadership

 The Christian Social Party presented a provisional directive for its formation process as a political party, which is made up of: